ericwa/ericw-tools/docs/light.rst

    Integer.
 Default 0.

-   Can be set to a nonzero value to make these brushes emit as surface lights only from a light template with a matching :light-key:`_surflight_group` value.
+   Can be set to a nonzero value to make these brushes emit as surface lights only from a light template with a matching :surflight-key:`_surflight_group` value.

 .. bmodel-key:: "_lightcolorscale" "n"